Shrimp Scampi with Pasta

 shrimp scampi with pasta ingredients

-• Extra-virgin olive oil: Used to sauté shallots, garlic, and shrimp, adding flavor and preventing sticking.
+• Extra-virgin olive oil: Used to sauté the shallots, garlic, and shrimp—adds flavor and keeps everything from sticking.

 • Jump to the printable recipe for precise measurements